nielsenjared/nielsenjared.github.io/content/blog/fork-yeah-cooking-computer-science-activism/index.md

 If you want to learn how to use Git and GitHub, start [here](https://guides.github.com/activities/hello-world/).

-If you want to get smart, [sign up for the newsletter](http://eepurl.com/cDweO5).
+If you want to get smart AF, [sign up for the Fork Yeah! newsletter](http://eepurl.com/cDweO5).

 Go Fork.